Chart Color Schemes

 Glebe shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Glebe's educational attainment exceeds national and state averages.
-Among residents aged 15+, 56.9% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+Glebe's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 56.9% possess university qualifications, surpassing Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 33.4%, followed by postgraduate qualifications (19.8%) and graduate diplomas (3.7%).
-Vocational pathways account for 18.1% of qualifications, with advanced diplomas at 8.8% and certificates at 9.3%.
+Vocational pathways account for 18.1%, with advanced diplomas at 8.8% and certificates at 9.3%.

 Educational participation is high, with 30.5% of residents currently enrolled in formal education.
 This includes 14.4% in tertiary education, 5.4% in primary education, and 4.3% pursuing secondary education.